gitluis/coralviz/README.md

 | Percentage of Coral Disease by Area Affected | Percentage of coral disease incidence (rate) versus diseases area affected in the coral reef. |
 | Percentage of Coral Disease by Mortality Level | Percentage of coral disease incidence (rate) as mortality level increases. |

+## License
+Go to [LICENSE](https://github.com/gitluis/coralviz/blob/master/LICENSE) for more information.
+Any work from NOAA or ReefBase must follow their respective citation, licensing and terms accordingly.
+Go to [NOAA.gov](http://www.noaa.gov/) or [ReefBase.org](http://www.reefbase.org/main.aspx) for more information.

 ## References
 [1] NOAA.
 Are corals animals or plants?
 National Ocean Service website, https://oceanservice.noaa.gov/facts/coral_bleach.html, accessed on 04/21/2018.